glossarist/tgd-glossary-template/README.md

-# tgd-glossary-template
-Glossarist database template for The Good Docs project
+# Glossarist database template for The Good Docs project